 - Don’t apply ashes around acid-loving plants such as blueberries, rhododendrons, azaleas, and holly, since wood ash will raise the pH and make the soil less desirable to those plant.

-How to Use Wood Ash
+How to Use Wood Ash in the Garden

 Wood ash is similar to lime (which is ground limestone or calcium carbonate) which also increases soil pH.
 However, unlike limestone, which can take 6 months or more to change soil pH, wood ash is water-soluble and changes the soil pH rapidly.
 Apply roughly twice as much ash by weight as the recommendation for limestone.